Dear Valued Clients,

 Reschedule: We would be happy to reschedule your non-emergent appointment to a later time.

-Family Member or Friend: A non-sick family member or friend can bring your pet to the hospital for their scheduled appointment.
-If it is a non-sick family member, they will be asked to stay in the car and we will come to them.
-Please be available by phone if our doctors have any further questions on history, clinical signs and/or need authorization for diagnostics.
+Family Member or Friend: Please be available by phone if our doctors have any further questions on history, clinical signs and/or need authorization for diagnostics.

 Effective immediately we are closed every Monday and Tuesday from 2-3 pm to conduct staff meetings.
 All phone calls during these times will be patched to our voicemail and staff will return all calls to clients in a timely manner.